 Bossa has been actively involved in environmental and ethical issues since its inception in 1951, implementing a wide range of projects to further cement its place in the sustainable and ethical fashion industry.
-After travelling to Turkey to see Bossa’s factories firsthand, and learning of the company’s passion for environmentally and ethically sound denim, we are excited to be able to work with Bossa.
+After Outland Denim’s founder travelled to Turkey to see Bossa’s factories firsthand, we learnt of the company’s passion for environmentally and ethically sound denim.

-Organic cotton has proven to use 20-25 per cent less water than conventional cotton, and since competition for natural resources is a significant problem in many of the less developed countries where cotton is grown, Outland Denim aims to utilise organic cotton in all denim sourced from Bossa.
+Organic cotton has proven to use 91% per cent less blue water (fresh surface or groundwater sources) than conventional cotton, and since competition for natural resources is a significant problem in many of the less developed countries where cotton is grown, Outland Denim aims to utilise GOTS certified organic cotton in all denim sourced from Bossa.
+The denim is also Organic Content Standard (OCS) certified.

 Bossa is involved in the Better Cotton Initiative (BCI), which aims to increase the sustainability of cotton production through reducing the negative environmental and social impacts of cotton.
-It abides by a variety of ISO certifications.
+It abides by the Global Organic Textile Standard and has ISO certifications in Energy, Quality and Environmental Management.
 Through sourcing from BCI, Bossa is reducing its environmental impact by ensuring that farmers are using the best practices in regards to water, fertilisers, chemicals and other resources.

 The use of toxic synthetic indigo dye poses a major threat to environmental and human health in and near manufacturing facilities.
 Outland Denim addresses this issue by prioritising the use of natural indigo dyes for its denim, derived from a plant species called Indigofera.
 Use of natural vegetable dyes means that workers are exposed to less toxic chemicals and the likelihood or severity of water pollution is reduced, leading to an overall increase in the sustainability of our jeans.